 On some site surveys I’ve been able to identify a major problem within two minutes.
 Sometimes the fix is easy — reconfigure hardware or settings.
 Sometimes the fix requires new or different hardware combined with additional planning.

 I’ve been doing wireless Internet since 1998, before WiFi emerged as a standard for a wireless connection to the Internet.
-Over the years — from Times Square to Seattle helping people and offices with wireless Internet and WiFi connections to the Internet — I’ve encountered all kinds of situations where improved WiFi was possible — after analysis and planning.
+Through many years helping people from a Times Square office to Seattle homes and small businesses I’ve encountered all kinds of situations where improved WiFi was possible — after analysis and planning.
 Here are many of the reasons I’ve encountered where a WiFi site survey helped optimize Wifi.

 - WiFi users often have unrealistic expectations of WiFi, e.g. fast WiFi can increase the ISP’s speed